dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 -  If you issue the pause command (**Application > Pause** or

--  If you issue the pause command from the project window or editor, the debugger for the application’s master thread is refreshed.
+-  If you issue the pause command from the project window or editor, the debugger for the application's master thread is refreshed.

 In all of these circumstances, any other open debugger windows will not be refreshed unless you choose **View > Refresh** in them.
 If you choose **View > Refresh All Debuggers**, Open Dylan updates every open debugger window.

-The Misc page of the debugger’s **View > Debugger Options** dialog contains the option "Refresh all open debuggers when entering debugger".
+The Misc page of the debugger's **View > Debugger Options** dialog contains the option "Refresh all open debuggers when entering debugger".
 By default, this option is not set.
 When turned on, the rules above are ignored and every open debugger window is refreshed whenever the